machinebox/remoto/README.md

 # remoto
-Simple RPC ecosystem.
+Ultra-simple but complete RPC ecosystem.

 ## Definition

-Definition files are Go source with `.rpc.go` file extension.
+Definition files are Go source with `.remoto.go` file extension.

 An example definition looks like this: